Skip to content

 --color <auto\|yes\|no> Use color auto

---sort <asc\|desc\|name> Sort results asc
+--sort <asc\|desc\|file_name> Sort results asc

 --quiet Suppress output false